jva15/Blender-TrailEffects/README.md

 based on a method shared by Pierrick Picaut on youtube. https://www.youtube.com/watch?v=bzwp-ng-f1Y

-Right now, it's alittle unwieldy. but when it's done, it'll be as easy as copy and pasting
+please understand that this is not ready and it's littered with testing code. but when it's done, it'll be as easy as copy and pasting